0x4P3/0x4P3.github.io/_posts/2024-08-23-File_Format-PE-Header-II.md

     //Reserved must be 0                         15
     ```

-    - Important data structures will be covered in next blog.
+    - Important data structures will be covered in the next blog.

 Lets check the Optional Header in PE-Bear.